adempiere/adempiere-ui-gateway/README.md

     - **./start-all.sh -d cache -l**
       (legacy behavior) The file *docker-compose-cache.yml* will be copied to docker-compose.yml, and docker compose will be executed with this file.

-    In the end, the file **docker-compose.yml** will always exist, and docker compose will be executed with this file.
+    In the end, a file named **docker-compose.yml** will always be created depending on the parameters passed, and docker compose will be executed with this file.
     The file **docker-compose.yml** will be used only for the duration of the docker compose cycle.
     It will be deleted when *stop-all.sh* is executed
-- *stop-all.sh*: shell script to automatically stop all services that were started with the script *start-all.sh*.
+- *stop-all.sh*: shell script to automatically stop all services that were started with the script *start-all.sh* and defined in file *docker-compose.yml*.
   The file *docker-compose.yml* is deleted after stopping all services.
 - *stop-and-delete-all.sh*: shell script to delete all containers, images, networks, cache and volumnes created with *start-all.sh* or by executing *docker-compose.yml*.
 After executing this shell, no trace of the application will be left over.
-Only the persistent directory will not be affected.
+Only the persistent directory will not be affected, which must be manually deleted if desired.
 The file *docker-compose.yml* is deleted after stopping and deleting all objects.
 - *postgresql/Dockerfile*: the Dockerfile used.
   It mainly copies postgresql/initdb.sh to the container, so it can be executed at start.